asvarga/costtypes/README.md

 # TODO #

-* must dynamically check known parts of an "\@app?", because they could run any number of times
+* must dynamically check known parts of an "@app?", because they could run any number of times
 * dynamic runls
     - use credits that is function of available (ex: half)